 Artefact Traverse System

-U.S. healthcare often overlooks the diverse identities of patients, which limits access, experience, and outcomes, particularly for historically marginalized groups.
-To address this issue, I collaborated with Artefact to envision Traverse, a digital system that utilizes AI and natural language processing to facilitate culturally responsive interactions in primary care.
+U.S. healthcare often overlooks the diverse identities of patients, limiting access and outcomes, particularly for historically marginalized groups.
+Envisioning a more inclusive future of healthcare, my team at Artefact developed Traverse, a digital system utilizing AI and natural language processing (NLP) to facilitate culturally responsive interactions throughout the primary care journey.

 Traverse Main Features